Muhamed404/Vprofile-App-CI-AWS-Services/README.md

 5. **Software Testing (Development Environment)**
    - The artifact is deployed to **AWS Elastic Beanstalk (Dev)**.
+   - The app connects to a managed **Amazon RDS MySQL** instance for its database layer.
    - Automated or manual tests can be executed to validate the build.

 6. **Deploy to Production**
-   - After successful validation, the same artifact is promoted and deployed to **AWS Elastic Beanstalk (Prod)**.
+   - After successful validation, the same artifact is promoted and deployed to **AWS Elastic Beanstalk (Prod)**, which also uses **Amazon RDS MySQL** for production data.

 > ✅ **All Maven dependencies are securely fetched from AWS CodeArtifact to ensure reproducible builds.**
+> ✅ **Application database is hosted on Amazon RDS (MySQL) for reliability, backups, and scalability.**

 ---